 When the traits expected from a promising employee are so diverse and vast, the rewards should also be equally varied and comprehensive.

 - A gesture of appreciation that periodically nudges employees to pursue these skills is a reliable motivator and driver of excellence.

 - Instituting a weekly recognition system on a rotational basis could do wonders in boosting the morale of a team and help them lock in the gains.

-- Recognise different deeds: If during the first week of the month, the most proactive employee who has pre-empted potential problems gets a pat on the back, the next week the employee who has been the best guide to a colleague should get an appreciation.
+- Recognize different deeds.
+If the most proactive employee who has pre-empted potential problems gets a pat on the back during the first week of the month, the next week, the employee who has been the best guide to a colleague should get an appreciation.

-- Reward and recognise the values and not the person.
-This helps staff align themselves to the values of the company vs performance of a particular individual.
+- Reward and recognize the values and not the person.
+This helps staff align themselves to the company's values vs. the performance of a particular individual.